 In traumatic pneumothoraces, tension pneumothorax and concomitant hemothorax must always be considered.
-There is a high association of other traumatic injuries in the chest and abdomen in patients with traumatic pneumothorax, and an appropriate full trauma workup must be done by ED physicians and trauma surgeons to exclude other injuries.
+There is a high association of other traumatic injuries in the chest and abdomen in patients with traumatic pneumothorax.
+Therefore, an appropriate full trauma evaluation must be completed by emergency physicians and trauma surgeons to exclude other injuries.

 Spontaneous pneumothorax has a recurrence rate close to 20 to 60% in the next 3 years after the initial episode.

 Misdiagnosis is a frequent complication of pneumothorax.
 Multiple factors, such as incomplete or inadequate history or physical exam, low index of clinical suspicion, failure to obtain a chest radiograph, or failure to recognize a pneumothorax on a chest radiograph, can contribute to misdiagnosis.
 Misdiagnosis leads to failure to treat the pneumothorax, and in some cases can lead to devastating consequences such as:

 The management of a pneumothorax is with an interprofessional team that includes an emergency department physician, general surgeon, thoracic surgeon, critical care specialist, radiologist, and specialty-trained emergency or critical care nurse.
 After assisting with chest tube placement, the monitoring of these patients is performed by the nurses.
 Nurses must assess the wound site, breath sounds, and patency of the drainage system and report to the team any abnormalities.
 Further, sudden development of a tension pneumothorax can cause a rapid deterioration in a patient's overall clinical status.
 Hence prompt identification by the nurse followed by treatment by the interprofessional team is essential.
 The nurse is usually the first to identify the condition and must be prepared to contact the clinical team immediately and then assist in any rapid intervention.
 It is a prevalent condition with over 5 million patients admitted to the ICUs each year in the United States with pneumothorax.
 While a chest x-ray remains the standard modality for diagnosing a pneumothorax, numerous enhancements in radiology software have taken place over the last few years enabling easier diagnosis, especially for less experienced practitioners.
 Having a trained interprofessional team managing the evaluation and treatment of a pneumothorax will result in the best outcomes.
 Lines of communication must be open and rapid.
 [Level V]